Forensic and Fraud Examination M.S.

 - Once an account has been created, applicants can edit the application at their discretion.
 Please complete all questions asked.

 - Request 1-3 letters of recommendation through the online portal (not required for WVU students).
-Individual letters should not exceed one page: We recommend that your reference provide some information that is not found in the other materials being submitted.
-Topics with regards to your ability to work with others, your discipline and ambition, leadership potential, etc. should be addressed.
+Individual letters should not exceed one page.
+We recommend that your reference provide some information that is not found in the other materials being submitted.
+Topics regarding your ability to work with others, your discipline and ambition, leadership potential, etc. should be addressed.
 Your reference letter(s) should cover aptitudes necessary for your success in the program to which you are applying.

 - Pay application fee.

 - Applicants will then need to send their transcripts to WVU's Office of Admissions.
 If the applicant's undergraduate school offers "e-script" (an official electronic copy of transcripts), email the transcripts to GraduateAdmissions@mail.wvu.edu.
 This will help expedite the admissions process.
 If they do not offer this service, please have your official transcripts mailed to:

 West Virginia University Office of Graduate Admissions and Recruitment

 - For applicants submitting GMAT/GRE scores, the program GMAT code is C2S-6D-25 or 5904 for GRE .

 - International Students are required to submit at TOEFL or IELTS score.
 The College of Business & Economics TOEFL requirement is higher than the University's—applicants must have a TOEFL score of either 580 (paper), 237 (computer), or 92 (Internet-based).
 If you have taken the IELTS instead of the TOEFL, the minimum score must be 6.5.
 English language exam scores should be sent to the Office of Admissions, West Virginia University, PO Box 6009, Morgantown, WV 26506-6009.